xxsun12/Shell_Week2/README.md

 (8) Scroll to the bottom and type an informative commit message (9) Click the "Commit new file" button
-(10) Once back on your repository page, click the "New pull request" button
-- ** Now wait here until everyone is ready, and we'll discuss **
+(10) Once back on your repository page, click the "New pull request" button ** Now wait here until everyone is ready, and we'll discuss **

 This is the general workflow for collaborative coding using GitHub.
 ```

-Pull request is asking the main repository to accept changes
+A pull request is equivalent to asking the main repository to accept changes that you've made in your fork.

-Make sure you're in the assignments folder when submitting assignments
+When using pull requests to submit assignments, make sure you're in the assignments folder.

 ## Paths to files and folders